microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Creating-Your-Own-DataSource.md

 ## Accepts

-Finally, by default, all `DataSource`s of a given type will be routed to `CustomDataSource`s that are decorated with its corresponding attribute.
-Currently, _ANY_ instance of a `WebServiceDataSource` will be routed to any `CustomDataSource` decorated with the `WebServiceDataSourceAttribute`, and the `IsDataSourceSupportedCore` method would have to interrogate each `DataSource` to determine if it is supported.
+Finally, by default, all `DataSource`s of a given type will be routed to `ProcessingSource`s that are decorated with its corresponding attribute.
+Currently, _ANY_ instance of a `WebServiceDataSource` will be routed to any `ProcessingSource` decorated with the `WebServiceDataSourceAttribute`, and the `IsDataSourceSupportedCore` method would have to interrogate each `DataSource` to determine if it is supported.
 It would be nice to say "I only care about certain servces; don't even bother with others."
 This is what the `Accepts` method allows.
-The `Accepts` method is used to filter incoming `DataSource` objects before they ever reach a `CustomDataSource`, so that your `IsDataSourceSupportedCore` logic is simpler.
-For example, the `FileDataSourceAttribute` in the SDK uses this method to reject anything that does not match the given file extension, so `CustomDataSource`s decorated with `FileDataSource(".txt")`, for example, only ever see `.txt` files.
-You should still implement `IsDataSourceSupportedCore` in your `CustomDataSource` to do the final determination.
+The `Accepts` method is used to filter incoming `DataSource` objects before they ever reach a `ProcessingSource`, so that your `IsDataSourceSupportedCore` logic is simpler.
+For example, the `FileDataSourceAttribute` in the SDK uses this method to reject anything that does not match the given file extension, so `ProcessingSource`s decorated with `FileDataSource(".txt")`, for example, only ever see `.txt` files.
+You should still implement `IsDataSourceSupportedCore` in your `ProcessingSource` to do the final determination.

 ````cs
 // `DataSourceAttribute` has `AttributeUsage`, so you do not need to add that